percona/pmm-doc/source/manage/conf-postgres.rst

 ``pg_stat_monitor``
 *******************

-``pg_stat_monitor`` collects statistics and aggregates data in a *bucket*, a fixed unit of memory.
+``pg_stat_monitor`` collects statistics and aggregates data in a data collection unit called a *bucket*.

-Configuration values let you specify, among other things, the number of buckets and their expiration time.
+You can specify:
+- the number of buckets;
+- how much space is available for all buckets;
+- how long each bucket is used to collect data (known as the bucket expiry).

 When a bucket's expiration time is reached, accumulated statistics are reset and data is stored in the next available bucket.
 When all buckets have been used, the first bucket is reused and its contents overwritten.

+If a bucket fills before its expiration time is reached, the next bucket is used.

 =============
 Compatibility